Primary navigation

-- The agent then runs terminal commands in a loop.
-It writes code, runs tests, and attempts to check its work.
-The agent attempts to honor any specified lint or test commands you’ve defined in an
+4. The agent runs terminal commands in a loop.
+It edits code, runs checks, and tries to validate its work.
+If your repo includes AGENTS.md, the agent uses it to find project-specific lint and test commands.

 Default universal image